klausMistlberger/klausMistlberger/README.md

 # 👋 Hi, I’m Klaus
-- 👀 I’m interested in any project including JavaScript, React, Vue.js, AngularJS, TypeScript, NodeJS, Electron...
+- 👀 I’m interested in any project including TypeScript, React, Vue, Angular, Node...
-- 🎓 I’m currently learning React and TypeScript
+- 🎓 I’m currently learning Python
 - 💞️ I’m looking to collaborate on whatever comes around
 <!-- - 📫 How to reach me ...  -->